Education Leadership Degree Programs in Jacksonville

 One such agency is CAEP, the Council for Accreditation of Educator Preparation.
 Their goal is to set and check standards in programs that ready teachers.
 Another is The National Policy Board for Educational Administration (NPBEA).
 This alliance aims to set the bar for leaders in the school system.
 In many cases, earning a degree approved by one of these agencies is needed to earn a license.

 How long is a Masters in Educational Leadership?

 It may take about two years part time to earn a education leadership master.
 If you study full time it may take about one year.
 The number of credits varies (30 – 36) and this also impacts the length.

 |Queens University of Charlotte||33||22 months|

 |Saint Mary’s University of Minnesota||33||Less than 2 years|

 |Grand Canyon University||30||Each course is 6 weeks, completion time N/A|

 How Much Does A Masters in Educational Leadership Degree Cost?

-To give specific examples, this visualization shows graduate tuition costs of 4 institutions with Educational Leadership Graduate Programs as reported by the NCES.
-We have then compared those costs to the typically most affordable and most expensive college options, also as reported by NCES
+The average cost of a of a graduate degree from a public school is $18,383 per year.
+This means you will be able to find programs that cost more and less than the average.
+To give specific examples, this graph shows graduate tuition costs of 4 schools with Educational Leadership Graduate Programs as reported by the NCES.
+We have then compared those costs to the average college options, also as reported by NCES.

 University of North Florida